Blaven hike Isle of Skye

 Bla Bheinn, hiking with head in clouds on Isle of Skye, Scotland

-Bla Bheinn, Isle of Skye, Scotland, fact sheet
+Hike to Blaven in Isle of Skye, fact sheet

 How to get to Isle of Skye

-Isle of Skye is located along the west coast in northern Scotland, and is one of the largest Scottish islands.
-The easiest way to get to Skye is driving, and most visitors do arrive to the island by car.
+The Isle of Skye, located off Scotland’s west coast, is one of the country’s largest and most spectacular islands.
+The easiest way to reach Skye is by car, and most visitors opt to drive.

-Conveniently Skye is connected with Scottish mainland by a bridge (Kyle of Lochalsh to Kyleakin), so no ferry crossings are necessary.
-If you don’t mind a lengthy drive, getting to the island is quite easy.
-Oh, by a lengthy drive I mean approximately 4-5 hours, depending on your driving style (the fastest route runs via A9, yes the navigation is right!).
+Conveniently, Skye is connected to the Scottish mainland by the Skye Bridge, which links Kyle of Lochalsh to Kyleakin—eliminating the need for a ferry crossing.
+If you don’t mind a long drive, getting to the island is relatively straightforward.
+By “long,” we mean approximately 4 to 5 hours, depending on your pace.
+(Yes, your navigation is correct—the fastest route runs via the A9!).

-There are no airports on Isle of Skye, and the nearest international airport is located in Inverness.
+There are no airports on the Isle of Skye, with the nearest international airport located in Inverness.

 How to get to Bla Bheinn trailhead